William Aberhart High School: Fine Arts Program

 All of the school's ensembles and bands frequently achieve superior ratings at the Kiwanis Music Festival.
 Aberhart's symphonic band is one of both Calgary and Alberta's top ranking high school ensembles.

 The Concert Choir and Symphonic Band both travel, at both a national and international level, competing and performing at a variety of venues, as well as taking in local music, such as excursions to the Berlin Philharmonic, amongst others.

-The school's music program has yielded several promising young musicians, including Mark Ahenda who premiered his own composition, Miserere Nobis, at the 2010 final concert.